Nancy Wilson (rock musician): Early life

 Nancy Wilson was born March 16, 1954, in San Francisco, California, the third and youngest child of John Wilson (d.
 2000), and Lois Mary Wilson (née Dustin; d.
 2006).
-She has two older sisters, Lynn and Ann.
-Both of Wilson's parents were natives of Oregonher father from Corvallis, and her mother from Oregon City.
+She has two older sisters, Lynn and Ann Wilson.
+Both of Wilson's parents were natives of Oregonher father from Corvallis, Oregon, and her mother from Oregon City, Oregon.
 Her middle name is derived from her grandmother, Beatrice Lamoureux.
 Wilson is of French Canadian and Scottish descent.
-She was raised in Southern California and Taiwan before the family's U.S. Marine Corps father retired to the Seattle suburb of Bellevue, Washington, where they relocated when Wilson was six years old.
-The family lived in a Colonial home in the Lake Hills neighborhood.
+She was raised in Southern California and Taiwan before the family's United States Marine Corps father retired to the Seattle suburb of Bellevue, Washington, where they relocated when Wilson was six years old.
+The family lived in a Colonial home in the Lake Hills, Bellevue neighborhood.

 On February 9, 1964, Wilson and her sister Ann saw the Beatles perform on The Ed Sullivan Show, a moment they each recalled as being profoundly influential: "The lightning bolt came out of the heavens and struck Ann and me the first time we saw the Beatles on The Ed Sullivan Show...
 There'd been so much anticipation and hype about the Beatles that it was a huge event, like the lunar landing; that was the moment Ann and I heard the call to become rock musicians.
 I was seven or eight at the time... right away, we started doing air guitar shows in the living room, faking English accents, and studying all the fanzines."
 On August 25, 1966, the Beatles performed at the Seattle Center Coliseum, a show which Wilson, her sister Ann, and bandmates attended, another event both recalled as influential in their early lives.

-Ann Wilson attended Sammamish High School in Bellevue, where her father was an English teacher, while Nancy attended the newly-opened Interlake High School.
+Ann Wilson attended Sammamish High School in Bellevue, where her father was an English teacher, while Nancy attended the newly opened Interlake High School.
 After graduating in 1972 and prior to joining Heart, Wilson attended Pacific University in Forest Grove, Oregon, for one year, majoring in art and German, then transferred to Portland State University.
 In late 1973, Wilson returned to the Seattle area and attended the University of Washington.